Volunteer Mounted Search and Rescue Unit

 - A signed affirmation that you have read and meet the minimum requirements for the Volunteer Search & Rescue Unit

-For more information about this position, please feel to contact the Sheriff’s Department Unit Commander at email@example.com..
+For more information about this position, please feel to contact the Sheriff’s Department Search & Rescue Coordinator at firstname.lastname@example.org

 All completed application documents will be reviewed.
 Applications are screened on the basis of overall qualifications.
 If a large number of qualified applications are received, the most qualified applicants will be invited to participate further in the selection process.
 These qualified applicants will be invited to participate in an interview.
 This process may include further testing including but not limited to oral appraisal, medical examination, fingerprints/background investigation, psychological/psychiatric evaluation.